signalfx/signalfx-python-tracing/signalfx_tracing/libraries/pymysql_/README.md

 The SignalFx Auto-instrumentor configures the OpenTracing DB API instrumentation for your PyMySQL connections.
-You can enable instrumentation within your connection and `Cursor` commands by invoking the `signalfx_tracing.auto_instrument()` function before initializing your `Connection` client object.
+You can enable instrumentation within your connection and `Cursor` commands by invoking the `signalfx_tracing.auto_instrument()` function before initializing your `Connection` client object with `pymysql.connect()`.
 To configure tracing, some tunables are provided via `pymysql_config` to establish the desired tracer and database commands for span tagging:

 | Setting name | Definition | Default value |
 | -------------|------------|---------------|